 Factors Influencing Plasma Membrane Function

 Gut microbiota influence membrane properties by producing metabolites such as short-chain fatty acids that nourish epithelial cells and strengthen junctions.
-Also, conversely, dysbiosis can increase membrane permeability and inflammation.
+But conversely, dysbiosis can increase membrane permeability and inflammation.
 Thus, the plasma membrane is both a product and a regulator of its environment.

 Conclusion